Altitude Information and Warning

 1. "Fitness is not important.
 It doesn't matter how fit you are you can still get altitude illness"

 While the second sentence is true, we believe that fitness is still extremely important for a successful high-altitude expedition.
 The key to avoiding altitude illness is not to push yourself hard and over-exercise.
-Being as fit as possible will only help you in this.
-However it is important to realize that we have seen altitude illness in otherwise fit people who are pre-disposed genetically to altitude illness.
+Being as fit as possible will only help you acheive this.
+Get fit first, then take it easy when you are at altitude.
+It is important to stress that we have seen altitude illness in otherwise fit people who are pre-disposed genetically to altitude illness.